XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-guide.md

 ## Overview

-### Why Integrate the XYO SDK
+### What the XYO SDK can do

-  - Scan for devices
+  - Label and scan unknown and known XYO Enabled devices over bluetooth (BLE)
+  - Localized Plug-in-play client/server relationship
   - Start Bound Witnesses
-  - Complete Bound Witnesses
-  - Grab payload
   - Send Bound Witness with complete payload

 ## Naming conventions and Bluetooth Foundations

 As Bluetooth is based on a client-server architecture, we name the `central` and `peripheral` as `client` and `server` respectively.
 This allows developers to think about communicating data across devices.